OpenNyAI/Opennyai/docs/source/ner/legal_named_entities.rst

 ======================
 Since the document level context was not used duiring annotation,it is important to capture the document level context while inference.
 This can be done via postprocessing using rules.

 To perform postprocessing on the extracted entities specify `ner_do_postprocess=True`.
+The key `normalized_name` of each entity contains the output of postprocessing.

 The postprocessing is done on these entities: